kt-korbeld/ZymoTools/README.md

 ## Overview
-A suite of tools for generating Zymogen designs using BindCraft, BoltzGen or RFdiffusion3.
-It takes a target structure, proposes hotspot patches for binder design, lets you curate them, runs a self-managing hotspot screen on SLURM, and sizes a fusion linker for the designs you keep, and finally fuses the designs with a linker.
+A suite of tools for generating de novo zymogen or prozyme designs using BindCraft, BoltzGen or RFdiffusion3.
+It takes a target structure, proposes hotspot patches for binder design to cover an active site, lets you curate them, runs a self-managing hotspot screen on SLURM, and sizes a fusion linker for the designs you keep, and finally fuses the designs with a linker to create the final artificial zymogens.

 ```
 structure ─► hotspots  ─►  screen  ─► linker ─► fuse